 Military Interest Statement

-AI 7, Topic C addresses the protection of military utilised GSO vs civilian non-GSO in the MSS bands 7 250 - 7 750 MHz (space-to-Earth), 7 900 - 8 025 MHz (Earth-to-space), 20.2 - 21.2 GHz (space-to-Earth) and 30 - 31 GHz (Earth-to-space).
+AI 7, Topic C addresses the protection of military utilised GSO from civilian non-GSO in the MSS bands 7 250 - 7 750 MHz (space-to-Earth), 7 900 - 8 025 MHz (Earth-to-space), 20.2 - 21.2 GHz (space-to-Earth) and 30 - 31 GHz (Earth-to-space).
 NATO military support the mandatory evolution of the regulation, comparable to a WRC-15 AI for protection of civilian satellite bands.
 If it will succeed the NATO nations invest will be protected and it maintain full flexibility in support of NATO.

-Due to the improved regulatory provisions for civilian bands, the military utilised GSO systems are under pressure by huge nGSO networks entering the military bands without consequent regulatory provisions for coordination.
+Due to the improved regulatory provisions for civilian bands, the military utilised GSO systems are under pressure by huge nGSO networks entering the military bands used without consequent regulatory provisions for coordination.

 Position Statement

-NATO is in favour of the regulatory evolvement to protect the GSO systems in the MSS in bands under study in this AI, so that no further constraints arise from interference caused by non-GSO networks to those GSO systems.
+NATO is in favour of the regulatory evolvement to protect the GSO systems in the MSS in bands under study in this AI, so that no further constraints arise from the non-GSO networks to those GSO systems.

 other organisations